beatrizdile/42sp-piscine/README.md

 These are some of the shell skills that participants typically develop during the 42 School Piscine.
 Mastery of shell skills is crucial for efficient command-line usage, automation, and scripting, which are essential in various programming and system administration tasks.

-## Getting Started
-To get started with the 42 School Piscine, follow these steps:

-1. Register for the Piscine through the official 42 School website.
-2. Attend the introductory sessions and familiarize yourself with the rules and guidelines of the Piscine.
-3. Access the Piscine materials and resources provided by the school.
-4. Begin working on the assigned projects and exercises.
-5. Collaborate with your peers, seek help from mentors, and participate actively in group activities.
-6. Submit your completed projects for evaluation within the specified deadlines.

-## Guidelines
+## Notes
-During the Piscine, it's important to keep the following guidelines in mind:
+During the Piscine, it's important to keep the following things in mind:

 - Manage your time effectively to meet project deadlines.
 - Collaborate with your peers, but avoid excessive code sharing or copying.
 - Follow the guidelines and requirements outlined in each project's subject document.
 - Attend workshops, lectures, and group activities to enhance your learning experience.
 - Seek help from mentors and teaching staff whenever you encounter difficulties.
-Community forums and chat groups: <List of forums and chat groups where you can seek help and discuss coding questions>

-## Notes
 - The Piscine is an intense and demanding program.
 Be prepared to dedicate significant time and effort to complete the assignments.
 - Don't hesitate to ask questions and seek clarification when needed.
 The Piscine is designed to encourage learning and growth.
 - Embrace the opportunity to work in a collaborative environment and engage with your peers.
 Learning from and with others can greatly enhance your experience.